carlos-gg/digitalgarden/content/AI/XAI.md

 ---
 title: "XAI"
-disableToc: false
 ---

+> Explainable AI (XAI), or Interpretable AI, is artificial intelligence (AI) in which the results of the solution can be understood by humans

 ## Resources
-- Explainable AI (XAI), or Interpretable AI, is artificial intelligence (AI) in which the results of the solution can be understood by humans
 - https://en.wikipedia.org/wiki/Explainable_artificial_intelligence
 - https://github.com/anguyen8/XAI-papers
 - [Ideas on interpreting machine learning](https://www.oreilly.com/ideas/ideas-on-interpreting-machine-learning)